- Example: Permissions Helper

 And of course, don't forget to add your Action Bean to the list of beans that are allowed to be accessed by the request!

 That's it.
-Using Sakai Helpers from RSF leverages the same workflow as adding a page to your app, and the process should be fairly lightweight.
+Using Sakai Helpers from RSF leverages the same workflow as adding a page to your app, in an even more lightweight fashion.

 Template, Producer, Action, Repeat!